harinderjits-git/samplekcc/README.md

 # Description

 This repositry shares :
-- Terraform and Terragrunt code to provision all the infrastructure in Azure Cloud
+- Terraform and Terragrunt code to provision the base infrastructure in GCP Cloud
-- config connector manifests required
+- config connector manifests required to provison CloudSQL Instance, Database and login

 # Prerequisites:

 Please have the below installed on your WSL